-I am a huge fan of seafood boils and seafood in general!
-Savannah Seafood Shack located in downtown was a great place to get flavorful seafood at a good price.
-We came in during lunchtime so I ordered the lunch portion for $9.50 and it was huge!
+I am a huge fan of seafood boils and seafood in general.
+Savannah Seafood Shack located in downtown was a great place to get flavorful seafood, at a great price.
+We came in during lunchtime, and I ordered the lunch portion for $9.50 and it was huge.
 Typically in Las Vegas, the same size will cost you around $20+ for lunchtime.
-I understand that the seafood did not not have a long journey considering the location of Savannah, but I was still astounded by the amount of food for the price.
+I know that it has to do with locality, but I was still astounded by the amount of food for the price.

-My daughter’s boyfriend ordered the clams and he said that he should have ordered the Low Country Boil instead.
-He mentioned that because he said he got an oyster size serving of meat from the clams.
+My daughter’s fiancé ordered the clams, and he said that he should have ordered the Low Country Boil instead.
+He joked that about getting an oyster size serving of meat from the clams.
 It was fine though because he finished off my daughter’s Low Country Boil, since there was so much of it.